We’ve all heard the term, “You can lead a horse to water, but you can’t make him drink it.”

 This saying can be applied to our current situation in our house.
 I can tell someone to tell a person to get tested for Covid based on their symptoms until I am blue in the face, but it’s only after it’s too late, and exposure has taken place that they realize the peril they put others in.

 Both of these situations have consequences.
 Without water, the horse will die.
 Without getting a Covid test and avoiding people, two out of the three of us are now in quarantine until Saturday.
-I am not two of the three.
+I am not one of those two.

 For the past two weeks, I have blogged about the importance of staying in the Word and have offered some tips for you.
 I can write endless tips on how to stay in the Word, it’s ultimately up to you – and me – to actively engage in the Word.